beekai-oss/little-state-machine/README.md

      middleWares?: [ log ]; // function to invoke each action storageType?: Storage; // session/local storage (default to session)

-     // one of 'none' | 'action' | 'beforeUnload'
+     persist?: 'action' // onAction is default if not provided
      // when 'none' is used then state is not persisted
      // when 'action' is used then state is saved to the storage after store action is completed
-     // when 'beforeUnload' is used then state is saved to storage before page unload and is restored
+     // when 'beforeUnload' is used then state is saved to storage before page unloa },
-     // after next page load and then storage is cleared persist?: 'action' // onAction is default if not provided },
 );
 ```